-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented, Quantitative indicators regularly enter the monitoring and analysis of SNB, FINMA and the FDF.
+Progress to date Issue is being addressed through If this many many design has not Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Quantitative indicators regularly enter the monitoring and analysis of SNB, FINMA and the FDF.
 SNB is continuously monitoring a broad range of indicators - among them asset prices, credit volumes - and their implications for financial stability.
 The SNB also launched an additional quarterly survey on mortgage lending in early 2011.
 In the survey, the 25 largest banks in the domestic market, representing a total market share of over 80%, are asked about key risk indicators such as loan-to-value ratios and affordability criteria for new mortgages.
 Further, the SNB publishes a Financial stability report on an annual basis.
 FINMA has implemented a macroeconomic monitoring process, which concentrates on the Swiss domestic real estate market and selected foreign asset markets.
 In addition to capital and other regulatory requirements in general, more specific available policy tools include the countercyclical buffer, capital requirements for risky mortgage lending business and self-regulation on lending practices in the mortgage market.
 Moreover, FINMA can impose specific measures on individual banks where appropriate.
 In January 2014, the Federal Council, upon proposal by the SNB, decided to increase the sectoral countercyclical capital buffer (CCB) to 2% of risk weighted positions, still restricted to residential mortgage loans, and being effective as of June 30, 2014 (see web-link below).
 In February 2016, the Basel III CCB was announced to s at 0% (see web-link below).
 The sectoral CCB remains at 2% of relevant risk weighted assets.
 The CCB had been implemented in July 2012 and activated (to a level of 1% of risk weighted positions) by the Federal Council upon proposal by the SNB in February 2013.
 Its objective is to increase the resilience of the banking sector against the consequences of excessive credit growth but also to mitigate the build-up of excesses in mortgage markets.
-The decision on activation, adjustments is based on an approach of guided discretion (see web-link below) based on a set of key quantitat please provide reasons for delayed implementation
+The decision on activation, adjustment and deactivation is made by the Federal Council upon proposal by the SNB and after consultation wi yet been fully implemented, please provide reasons for delayed implementation